 Contributor: Shane Ross

 Shane was raised in remote northern Australia, with an insatiable lust for spending time outdoors and embracing traditional cultures spurred from a young age.
-He has since worked across Australia as an Environmental Advisor, travelled the world and also lived in Africa and North America; and is now a freelance photographer, writer and nature guide.
+He has since worked across Australia as an Environmental Advisor, traveled the world and also lived in Africa and North America; and is now a freelance photographer, writer and nature guide.